What's New with Faculty?

 Stacy Sutton, Simran Bakshi Gutierrez and Stephanie Morton (TWU Houston DPT Class of 2013) presented their professional research project,"Reliability and Validity of Goniometric iPhone Applications for the Assessment of Active Shoulder External Rotation: A Methodological Study" at the National Center for Human Performance's Annual Conference on November 8, 2012 in Houston, Texas.
 Their faculty mentor is Dr. Katy Mitchell, PT, PhD (Houston).

-Arianne Stoker Black, (TWU Houston DPT Class of 2014) was awarded a TYLENOL® Future Care Scholarship.
+Ariane Stoker Black, (TWU Houston DPT Class of 2014) was awarded a TYLENOL® Future Care Scholarship.
 Ariane is an inspiring student who was chosen amongst thousands of candidates to be named a TYLENOL® Future Care Scholar.
 The TYLENOL® Future Care Scholarship is awarded to those who possess leadership qualities, exemplify academic excellence and have a passion for community involvement.
-You can read a testimonial from Ariane via www.Tylenol.com/Scholarship2012.
 The makers of TYLENOL® are proud to provide support to exceptional students as they pursue careers caring for others.

 TWU Houston DPT Class of 2013